Job campaign that far exceeded the island municipality's expectations

 The concept: More than a job

-Working in Fedje most likely also means moving to Fedje, an island municipality with 500 inhabitants.
-That's why we had to sell the whole of Fedje as a community, local environment and lifestyle - not just the jobs.
+Working in Fedje most likely also means moving to Fedje, an island municipality with 500 residents.
+That’s why we had to promote Fedje a whole—as a community, a local environment, and a way of life—not just the job openings.

-We needed to showcase all the qualities of living in Fedje, especially those that set it apart from more urban places.
-Together with the municipality and the local community, we found that the most important qualities were: Time, quality of life, togetherness and nature.
+We needed to highlight all the benefits of living on Fedje, especially those that set it apart from more urban areas.
+Together with the municipality and the local community, we identified the following as the most important benefits:time, quality of life, community, and nature.

 In other words, we had to sell emotion as much as reason.